-RCI reported a fully loaded Common Equity Tier 1 (CET1) capital ratio of 14.4% as of year-end December 2019, well above the minimum regulatory requirement of 9.2%.
+RCI reported a fully loaded Common Equity Tier 1 (CET1) capital ratio of 14.4% as of year-end December 2019, well above the minimum regulatory requirement of 9.2%3.
 The CET1 ratio is down compared to 15.5% at year-end 2018 (primarily due to increase in business volume) but the total capital ratio increased to 16.9% from 15.5% as a result of the issuance of €850 million Tier 2 debt in Q4 2019.
-This issue strengthens RCI Banque regulatory capital in anticipation of the expected recalibration of the parameters of its internal models following ECB review and the application of the EBA Guidelines on the definition of defaulted receivables.
+This issue strengthened RCI Banque regulatory capital in anticipation of the expected recalibration of the parameters of its internal models following ECB review and the application of the EBA Guidelines on the definition of defaulted receivables.
 The fully loaded Tier 1 leverage ratio was 8.4% at year-end 2019 (8.9% as of year-end 2018).
 We believe the bank's economic solvency is adequate, given its risk profile.
-This solvency is reflected in our assigned Capital score of aa3.

-The bank's capital ratio could however decline in the coming months because of rising risk in its loan portfolio, which will prompt an increase in risk-weighted assets.
-Whether or not this increase will be offset by reduced volumes is uncertain at this stage.
+The bank's capital ratio could however decline in the coming months because of rising risk in its loan portfolio, which will likely prompt an increase in risk-weighted assets.
+Whether or not this increase will be offset by reduced volumes (resulting from production shutdown and halt in car sales) is uncertain at this stage.
 Any increase in RCI's capital base will be limited due to reduced profits.
+This is reflected in our assigned Capital score of a2.

-While RCI has maintained strong profitability despite the cyclical nature of the car market, profits will decline this year because of the coronavirus
+RCI has maintained strong profitability despite the cyclical nature of the car market, but profits will decline this year because of the coronavirus